Csengupta1101/Housing-Price-Prediction/README.md

     14. MEDV     Median value of owner-occupied homes in $1000's

 ### Model Selection -
-After understanding the dataset completely , we need to select a few models that we want to use to train our data on.In here our target variable is ' MEDV '  which is the house prices and it's a continious variable.
+After understanding the dataset completely , we need to select a few models that we want to use to train our data on.

+In here our target variable is ' MEDV '  which is the house prices and it's a continious variable.
 So initially we'll use Linear Regression for training and later on , to improve accuracy we'll check if decision tree or random forest works better with our data.

+This model will be a supervised learning as we have labels of the data with us.

+As in this dataset we have data that is already present with us and no live streaming data